mikenakis/Bathyscaphe/README.md

 - **_Deep Immutability_** - the immutability of an entire object graph reachable from a certain object, as opposed to the immutability of only that object.
 It is among the fundamental premises of Bathyscaphe that this is the only type of immutability that really matters.
 Also see opposite: **_Superficial Immutability_**.

 - **_Effectively Immutable_** - classes that behave in an immutable fashion, but under the hood are strictly speaking mutable, due to various reasons, for example because they perform lazy initialization, or because they contain arrays.
 (Arrays in Java are mutable by nature.)
 The most famous example of such a class is `java.lang.String`.
-Note that this definition differs from the one given in "Java Concurrency In Practice" section 3.5.4 "Effectively Immutable Objects", which is not really about objects, but rather about the **_treatment_** of objects: the book talks about situations where very mutable objects (for example `java.util.Date`) are being passed around between threads, but the threads refrain from mutating them, so all is good.
+Note that this definition differs from the one given in the book _Java Concurrency In Practice_, section 3.5.4 _Effectively Immutable Objects_, which is not really about objects, but rather about **_treatment_** of objects: the book talks about situations where mutable objects (for example `java.util.Date`) are being passed around between threads, but the threads refrain from mutating them, so all is good.
 This sounds like catastrophe waiting to happen, and Bathyscaphe exists precisely in order to prevent programmers from doing things like that.

 - **_Extensible class_** - a class that may be sub-classed (extended.)
 Corresponds to the absence of the language keyword `final` in the class definition.
 Also see opposite: **_Inextensible Class_**.